-Others commemorated Bernall’s life, calling her death a “martyrdom.”
-The Christian rock-metal band Flyleaf also recorded a song about Bernall, called “Cassie,” which includes the lyrics “All heads are bowed in silence / To remember her last sentence / She answered him knowing what would happen / Her last words still hanging in the air.”
+Many commemorated Bernall’s life by calling her death a “martyrdom.”
+The Christian rock-metal band Flyleaf recorded a song about Bernall, called “Cassie,” which includes the lyrics “All heads are bowed in silence / To remember her last sentence / She answered him knowing what would happen / Her last words still hanging in the air.”

-And the year after her daughter’s death, Cassie’s mother, Misty Bernall, wrote a book called She Said Yes: The Unlikely Martyrdom of Cassie Bernall, in which she talked about her daughter’s conversion to Christianity, struggles with faith, and death.
+And the year after the shooting, Cassie’s mother, Misty Bernall, wrote a book called She Said Yes: The Unlikely Martyrdom of Cassie Bernall, in which she talked about her daughter’s conversion to Christianity, struggles with faith, and death.

 Meanwhile, Bernall’s story proved to be a rallying point for youth ministry: In a 1999 Weekly Standard column, Joseph Bottum wrote about 73,000 teenagers who “wept along with sermon after sermon on her death” at a rally in Pontiac, Michigan.

-Rachel Scott, an outspoken Christian, also became a figurehead after her death at Columbine
+Rachel Scott, a proud Christian, also became a figurehead after her death at Columbine

 A similar aura sprung up around Rachel Joy Scott, another Columbine victim.
 Scott was an outspoken Christian who planned to become either an actress or a missionary upon her graduation, before her life was cut short.
 She was the first victim of the shooting, and, as with Bernall, Harris reportedly asked her if she believed in God before he killed her.

 In October 2016, the film I’m Not Ashamed, which stars Masey McLain as Scott, was released in theaters.
 McLain also authored a three-week tie-in devotional called It’s Worth It, released at the same time.
-The movie made about $2 million at the box office — a modest amount of money for a Christian film, though its studio, Pure Flix, will also distribute the film on its streaming platform.
-And while it received good reviews from Christian outlets, mainstream outlets found it exploitative.
+The movie made about $2 million at the box office — a modest amount of money for a Christian film, though its studio, Pure Flix, is distributing distribute the film on its streaming platform.
+It received positive reviews from Christian outlets, but mainstream outlets found it exploitative.
 The Guardian’s Jordan Hoffman argued that I’m Not Ashamed was “exploiting this young woman’s horrible fate to fit a previously constructed phony narrative of oppression.”
 (The film also suggests that Klebold and Harris were influenced in their actions because their school taught the theory of evolution, rather than divine creation.)